This Italian tiramisu recipe is made in the authentic Italian way, and might have a few tips that you’ve never seen before in a tiramisu!

 Personally, I never get to keep any tiramisu, because it disappears in a day!

-This tiramisu can be stored for a maximum of two to three days due to the fact we use eggs and mascarpone.
+This tiramisu can be stored for a maximum of 2/3 days due to the fact we use eggs and mascarpone.

 You can freeze it, maybe already divided into single portions, and store it for a month.